horeilly1101/crontext/README.md

 ## Design

-Below is the current design of the system.
+Below is the current (planned) design of the system.

 ![dashboard](images/crontext-design.png)